nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 4.
 The user executes a `deleteam 1` command.
 The `deleteam` command calls `DeleteAllMarkCommand#deleteAllStudentMark()`, then subsequently `Model#setStudent()`and `Model#updateFilteredStudentList()`, modifying and saving the state of ClassMATE by deleting all marks for the 1st student at the given index in the `UniqueStudentList`.
 This updated list will be displayed to the user.

-Using the example of the `AddMarkCommand`, when the user enters the `addm` command to add a tutorial class, the user input command undergoes the same command parsing as described in [Section 3.3, “Logic component”](#logic-component).
+Using the example of the `AddMarkCommand`, when the user enters the `addm` command to add a tutorial class, the user input command undergoes the same command parsing as described in [“Logic component”](#logic-component).
 During the parsing, a new `Student` instance is created.
 This `Student` instance will be received by the `AddMarkCommand` when it is created.

 The *Sequence Diagram* below summarizes the aforementioned steps.